 In working to understand and choose your actions as a leader you will also gain a higher insight on how you actually affect people around you.
 Every person has an effect when being together with others.
 As a leader one of the things you notice is that your impact on the group increases, good or bad.
 Learning the skills to help you form this impact is essential to leadership.
 Some will come naturally to you, others may not.
 Common skills worked on in coaching are motivation of others, pursuing consequences when agreements are not held, clarity in communication, skills that in your day to day work will affect the result of your team.

 The way you as a leader show up and the way you express yourself is a strong part of how your team is built.
 Your personal leadership style affects the way you show up and what skills come easy to you, thus affecting your team.
+When building it on your core values and aligning with them your presence grows stronger.
 Learning through practicing with a professional coach can help you see and reflect on how you are affecting others and how to change what is not working.

 2. Higher resilience